fentz26/fentz26/README.md

 Mark Zuckerberg said it, but why do I have to believe it, I would do my own ways.

-No clue, sometimes I mess around LLM with A100 SMX/H100 SMX/B200 SMX
+No clue, sometimes I mess around LLM with A100 SMX/H100 H200 SMX/B200 SMX Cluster

 Afternoon, sometimes I just watch anime and build full-stack apps